 Not many aspects of English grammar are dealt with more care and vigor than direct and reported speech.
 As universal and widely-talked about this may be, direct and indirect speech is more profound and intriguing than it seems to be.
-Our direct and reported speech worksheets help children iron out any confusion they have in the topic, and enable them to immaculately convert direct to indirect and vice versa.
-Witness children putting their heart and soul into this unique grammatical experience.
+Our direct and reported speech worksheets help 8th grade and high school students iron out any confusion they have in the topic, and enable them to immaculately convert direct to indirect and vice versa.
+Witness students putting their heart and soul into this unique grammatical experience.
+Download some of these worksheets for free!

 The verbs "say", "tell", and "ask" are all used in reported speech, but each has its own space.
-Let kids show you how wisely they can use these in reported speech, by correctly completing these sentences.
+Let kids show you how wisely they can use these in reported speech, by correctly completing the sentences in this pdf worksheet.

-This printable exercise whips up lots of excitement among children, as they convert sentences into indirect speech.
+This printable exercise whips up lots of excitement among grade 8 and grade 9, as they convert sentences into indirect speech.
 There is enough practice to prepare them to deal with the nuances of indirect speech head on.

 Show kids that you are a delight to work with, and are ready to support them galore, as they convert sentences into indirect.
 Let them use the example to their advantage, and it won't take long.